Anatomic Pathology Laboratories and Services

 - Francesca M. Ruggiero, MD

-- The resident will review and formally write-up all gastrointestinal and liver consultation cases that are referred to the surgical pathology office.
-Time permitting, he/she may also write-up the consultation cases from the consult office.
+- The resident will review and formally write-up all gastrointestinal and liver consultation cases that are referred to the surgical pathology office (green folder).
+Time permitting, he/she may also write-up the consultation cases from the consult office (black folder).
 (PC, MK, PBLI, ICS, SBP)

 - The resident will be available to review all gastrointestinal, liver and pancreas resection specimens in the gross room as consultant to the resident of the day and pathology assistants.
 (PBLI, ICS, P, SBP)